gerardbyrne/katacoda-scenarios/html-css-javascript/step2.md

-# Heading for Step 2
+# Adding input boxes to the form"

 This is some text.